KDE/kdewin-installer/readme.txt

 The KDEWIN Installer is aimed to be a installer tool to ease kde installation on windows.
 See http://commit-digest.org/issues/2007-01-14/ for an article about the background of this installer.

+There is also a command line tool for packaging used by the emerge build system and used by companies.

 State
 =====
 The gui installer is able to download, install and update packages from different internet ftp